 As I write these words, after four days, the fire still burns.
 Last night, we thought it was under control, allowing Benki time to rest, to sit with the group under the stars, to watch the moon rise, and offer his reflections to us all.

-“For us, in our lives, to see the Earth, not just as a place where we walk, but also as a Mother.
+“For us, in our lives, we see the Earth not just as a place where we walk, but also as a Mother.
 It’s Her that is supporting this living universe, and today we see everything the Earth has been giving us for millions of years, and this change that is happening now will affect all of our lives.
 We cannot think about what will happen in the future, we need to think about the present moment, because what we are planting here in the present moment will define our future…

 “We have to see all of the plants as brothers and sisters of our life, because it’s from them, and our Mother, that we breathe, that we eat.
 We are all connecting to the same source… And this heat that is happening is our responsibility, it is the responsibility of every government, every person of this Earth, and if no one takes care of it, we will pay a high price that no one deserves…